jboss/jboss-jstl-api_spec/README.md

 > java -version

-On *nix-like system use the prepared script

-> ./build.sh

-On Windows use the corresponding batch script

-> build.bat

-If you already have Maven 3.1.0 (or newer) installed you can use it directly
+Ensure your have Maven 3.1.0 (or newer) installed then you can do

-> mvn install
+> mvn clean install